sbcshop/EnkFi_2.9_Hardware/README.md

   - [/Mechanical Data](https://github.com/sbcshop/EnkFi_2.9_Hardware/tree/main/Mechanical%20Data) - This directory contains Dimension, 3D and STEP files
   - [Getting Started Guide](https://github.com/sbcshop/EnkFi_2.9_Software) - This repo contains EnkFi 2.9" E-Paper Getting Started instructions.

+**Disclaimer: "The files provided, including mechanical dimensions, and STEP files, are for reference only.
+Variations may exist between these files and the actual physical product.
+We do not assume responsibility for any discrepancies or damages resulting from their use.
+It is strongly recommended to verify all critical dimensions and specifications using the physical product before manufacturing or integration.**

 ## Related Products

   * [EnkPi Series E-Paper - 2.9", 4.2", 5.83" & 7.5"](https://shop.sb-components.co.uk/products/enkpi?_pos=1&_psq=enkpi&_ss=e&_v=1.0)